-We can draw a line from the revolutionary movement in Egypt during 2011, which used the Facebook page, Kullena Khaled Said, to call hundreds of thousands to take to the streets, to activists in Spain, Greece, the US, Turkey and Brazil, who have all strived to use social media as a means for mass mobilisation.
-Instead of trying to create alternative spaces, they have struggled to occupy the digital mainstream.
-The new generation of tech activists bear the mark of the majoritarian and popular ambition of the Occupy wave, and the fact that these new movements do not content themselves with constructing minoritarian spaces of resistance.
-By using corporate social networking platforms, activists invade spaces they know do not belong to them and over which they have little control.
-Instead of aiming to create temporary autonomous zones on the internet, they harbour the desire to use social network sites as a means of mass mobilisation, which might allow social movements to break out of their life-style ghettoes and reconnect with the 99% of the population they are purporting to fight for
+, from the Facebook page, Kullena Khaled Said in Egypt, to call hundreds of thousands to take to the streets, to the work of activists in Spain, Greece, the US, Turkey and Brazil, who have used social media as a means for mass mobilisation.
+Instead of trying to create alternative spaces, digital activists within these movements attempted to occupy the digital mainstream, appropriating social media as people’s platforms.
+This strategy bears the mark of the majoritarian and popular ambition of the Occupy wave, and the fact that these new movements do not content themselves with constructing minoritarian spaces of resistance.
+By using corporate social networking platforms, activists invade spaces they know do not belong to them and over which they have little control, but they do so in the persuasion that it is necessary to take them in order to construct forms of popular mobilation matching the technical conditions of our era.
+Instead of aiming to create temporary autonomous zones on the internet as their predecessors in the anti-globalisation movement, the new generation of digital activists harboured the desire to break out of their life-style ghettoes and reconnect with the 99% of the population they purported to fight for.

-The transition between cyber-autonomism and cyber-populism reflects in fact the political, cultural and ultimately ideological shift between autonomism and a peculiar grassroots form of populism, which in my recent work I describe as citizenism as the dominant ideologies within the movement of the squares.
-The anti-globalisation movement obviously encompassed very different ideological streams including trade unions, Trotzkysts groups, environmentalist and third world devleloipment NGOs,and also religious organisations.
-However at its core this movement and especially its younger section was informed by the ideology of autonomism or anarcho-autonomism, a multifacedted ideology informed by both anarchist and autonomist groups which centered on the view of a politics of autonomy, away from the state and the market and attempting to construct a self-goerned common.
-This political view which encompassed elements of neo-anarcihst movements and Marxist autonomism mainly revolved around a countercultural criciticsm of the State in an era of globalisation in which ultimately the State was weakened beyond belief.
-The movement of the squares has instead adopted a new ideology of citizenism, a crossover between neo-anarchism and populist themes and sensibilities, which centers on the project of a bottom-up recuperation and reclamation of democracy starting from ordinary citizens and their gathering in public spaces and on social media.

-What is important in this parallelism between the transition between cyber-autonomism and cyber-populism and autonomism and citizenism
+What is important in this parallelism between the transition between cyber-autonomism and cyber-populism and the anarcho-autonomism and populism of the anti-globalisation movement and the movement of the squares for the purpose of the present article, is the fact that it demonstrates how ideological factors can intervene in shaping the way technology is utilised.
+Digital activism certainly reflects the nature of technological affordances.
+For example the process of massification of the web, with the growth of intenet users to about half of the world goes a long a way to explaining the shift from a minoritarian to a majoritarian logic of mobilisatoin.
+However, technological transformation is filtered through ideological narratives and worldviews which contribute in shaping the way activists conceive of the Internet as a political battlefield.
+The potential for mobilisation inherent in a certain technology is not the automatic result of its affordances but rather a combination of technological and ideological factors.